ST. ANTHONY REGIONAL HOSPITAL

 - for conducting training programs or reviewing the competence of health care professionals.

 Business Associates: There are some services provided in our organization through contracts with business associates.
 Examples include physician services in the emergency department and radiology, certain laboratory tests, and a copy service we use when making copies of your health record.
-When these services are contracted, we may disclose your health information to our business associate so that they can perform the job we’ve asked them to do and bill you or your third-party payer for services rendered.
-To protect your health information, however, we require the business associate to appropriately safeguard your information.
+When these services are contracted, we may disclose your health information to our business associate so that they can perform the job we've asked them to do and bill you or your third-party payer for services rendered.
+To protect your health information, however, we require the business associate to appropriately safeguard your info1mation.

 Spiritual Care: Directory information, including your religious affiliation, location and general condition will be given to a member of the religious community, such as a priest, minister or rabbi, if they ask for you by name.
-It is our policy not to notify your local religious organization about your presence at the hospital.
+It is our policy not to notify your local religious organization of your presence at the hospital.
 A spiritual care provider may be called in to consult regarding your care.
-Spiritual care providers are members of the health care team at St. Anthony
+Spiritual care providers are members of the health care team at St. Anthony.